-Contact
+Contact us

-Activities Mountain Climbing Instruction
+Activities Climbing Instruction

 Mount Adams, South Route

-Kathy and her son Sean joined my kids and me for the climb last week.
+Kathy and her son Sean joined my kids and me for the climb.
 Sean is nine years old.
 My boys, Peter and Benjamin, are ten and eight years old respectively.
 We took two days to get to the Lunch Counter at 9,200'.
 On day three we established a high camp on the ridge at 10,800'.
 On day four we reached the summit in two and half hours, then returned to the high camp for a second night.
-On day five we hiked down to the cars and, most importantly to three picky eaters after five days of backpacking food, to a pizza parlor.
+On day five we hiked down to the cars and, most importantly for three picky eaters after five days of backpacking food, to a pizza parlor.

 Photos